dortania/dortania.github.io/_posts/2020-10-13-bigsur-new.md

 * MacBookAir5,x and older
 * MacBookPro10,x and older

 If your SMBIOS was supported in Catalina and isn't included above, you're good to go!
+We also have a more in-depth page here: [Choosing the right SMBIOS](https://dortania.github.io/OpenCore-Install-Guide/extras/smbios-support.html)

 For those wanting a simple translation for their Ivy and Haswell Machines: